D3jag0re/simple-monitoring/README.md

 - Going to use terraform to build droplet
 - Going to use GitHub Actions to do all the initial setup
 - Can then SSH in from there to run trigger or customize etc.
+- Cron job to run stress and i/o tests ?

 ## Lessons Learned